Pavidlo27/vanLife-new/README.md

-# React + Vite
+# VANLIFE

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+VaLife services offer an excellent solution for individuals and groups planning trips.
+It provides users with a convenient and intuitive interface to explore available vans, make reservations, and manage bookings with ease.

 Currently, two official plugins are available: